Mortgage rates drift lower as investors worry about pandemic

 No major policy changes came out of the Federal Reserve’s meeting this week.
 The Fed kept its benchmark rate at zero and renewed its commitment to purchase $120 billion in bonds each month.
 Since it began its bond-buying program early in the pandemic, the central bank has increased its balance sheet to nearly $7.5 trillion.

-Investors were watching to see if the Fed signaled that it would begin to taper its purchases in the near term.
+Investors were watching to see if the Fed signaled it would begin to taper its purchases in the near term.
 In 2013, when then-Federal Reserve Chair Ben S. Bernanke testified before Congress about a reduction in the government’s bond-buying program, the resulting “taper tantrum” in the market sent mortgage rates soaring.

 Fed Chair Jerome H. Powell dismissed speculation about a reduction in the bond-buying program.